What is XIRR in Mutual Funds and Why is it Important?

 What is a good XIRR in mutual funds?

-A good XIRR is generally considered between 10–15% for equity mutual funds, depending on market conditions and investment duration.
+A good XIRR in mutual funds is generally considered between 10–15% for equity mutual funds, depending on market conditions and investment duration.

 Is XIRR better than CAGR?